ngs-docs/2024-ggg-201b-lab/extra/hannahs-unix-cafe.md

 ##################################
 ```

-## Save your work!
-make sure to save this R markdown file (.Rmd)
-You will want it to complete your first report, but this version will not be graded.
-You can upload to canvas under lab 1

 ## Lesson Sources & Resources
 *You don't need to do anything here either.*
 This lesson was adapted from the following resources: